MERNCraft/spin/README.md

 The symbols are created using Unicode emojis.

 The page detects when you have clicked any two of the Spin buttons and hides the third Spin button to reveal a `.final.button` beneath it.
-This previously hidden button triggers a different animation for the fruit machine's final reel, and which animates the Smiley character.
+This previously hidden button triggers a different animation for the fruit machine's final reel, and a second one which animates the Smiley character.